University shinty: Strathclyde University Shinty Club

 Teams representing the University of Strathclyde had been competing in the Littlejohn Vase since the early 1990s.
 Most matriculated students who did not play for their home club tended to play for Glasgow University in the senior leagues.
 Despite being able to draw upon a good base of players and perhaps hampered by a lack of familiarity which other universities had from playing regularly together, Strathclyde did not win the Littlejohn until in 2005 when they also won the first official University league.
 They reached the final in 2006 when they lost to Robert Gordon.
 However, Strathclyde once again won the trophy in 2007 which saw them defeat Dundee University 2–0 in the final.

 The Strathclyde team have been the strongest force in University shinty in the late 2000s with players from the Premier Division and North Division One making up the entirety of their team.
 They appeared in five straight Littlejohn finals equalling the record of bitter rivals Glasgow University.

 Robert Gordon University Shinty Club

 Robert Gordon University was started by shinty players such as Davie "Trout" Roberston in the 1990s but became a force in University shinty when Glenurquhart Shinty Club's John Barr who made RGU a tough proposition for any team, especially in Aberdeen, played for the university.

 RGU won the Littlejohn in 2004, 2006, 2009 and 2010.
-The university also runs a ladies' team, which featured Eilidh Middleton, an international Equestrianist.
+The university also runs a ladies' team, which featured Eilidh Middleton, an international equestrian.
 It also depends on many Irish students with a background in Hurling.